CiprianFlorin-Ifrim/openai-parameter-golf-lab/RESULTS.md

 | F prefix (F1...) | Final runs — 600s on 8×H100, official submissions |
 | P prefix (P1...) | Pushed/submission runs — final config pushed to GitHub |

-Additionally, 20 early architecture iterations were performed on MLX (Mac Studio M1 Ultra, 32GB unified memory) and 2 on MPS (MacBook Pro M1 Pro, 32GB unified memory) for rapid prototyping before GPU scaling.
+Additionally, 20 early architecture iterations were performed on MLX (Mac Studio M1 Ultra, 32GB unified memory) and 2 on MPS (same device with M1 Pro, 32GB unified memory) for rapid prototyping before GPU scaling.

 > **Note:** This document covers ~85 named runs (F, S, R series).
 An additional ~165 dev runs (plain numbered 1–100, repeated sweeps, smoke tests) were conducted but are not individually listed.
 Key findings from those runs are incorporated into the sweep tables and decision rationale.
 Separate synthetic-data notebooks were used to isolate the behaviour of specific techniques (Tversky similarity, linear alternatives, grouped projections) before committing H100 compute.